Kotti/kotti_user_manual/docs/example/example.rst

 title when the site was created by our website hosting provider.
 You also see a search box on the right side of the toolbar at the top.
 There is a welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
-The amusing footer is a signature of a software system called Pyramid that Kotti uses as a foundation.
+The amusing default footer is a signature of a software system called Pyramid that Kotti uses as a foundation.

 We have the site title already, but the rest will change when we add content for the fruit stand.